jdang00/little-resource/content/Personal Guides and Tips/Class Officers.md

 ### The President
 The President is the head of the board and it responsible for acting as the primary representative of your class.
 This means:

-- Professors typically communicate with the class through the class president.
-If a class wide email goes out and a consensus response is needed, your class president will deliver it.
+- Professors typically communicate with the class through the president.
+If a class wide email goes out and a consensus response is needed, your president will deliver it.
 - Class wide decisions will be delivered though your president, mostly through scheduling.
 - They attend the governing OOSA (Oklahoma Optometry Student Association) and AOSA (American Optometry Student Association) board meetings and will give a report on behalf of your class.
 - And perhaps most importantly, they will be responsible for handling your class's testing and finals schedule.

 As you progress in school, you'll quickly find out that the examination and quizzing cycle is very rigorous.
 There will be many of them. **That being said, teachers are generally quite flexible on when they will administer tests and quizzes.** This means that the class has some say not necessarily *if* they'll take these tests but *when*.
-The president will typically be responsible for taking a poll or deciding which quizzes and tests get scheduled when.
+The president will usually be responsible for taking a poll or deciding which quizzes and tests get scheduled when.

 Choosing a good president can be hard if you don't know your fellow classmates very well yet.
 But in general, you'll want to look for a person who: